VolkanSah/Universal-MCP-Hub/README.md

 ---

 *Architecture, security decisions, and PyFundaments by Volkan Kücükbudak.
-Built with Claude (Anthropic) as a typing assistant.*
+Built with Claude (Anthropic) as a typing assistant for docs & some bugs*